breatheco-de/mastering-web-dynamics-from-HTTP-to-real-time/lessons/parsing-the-html.md

         Browser->>Browser: Parses the <head> (styles, scripts)
         Browser->>Browser: Parses the <body> (visual content)
         Browser->>Browser: Builds the first DOM version
-        Browser->>Browser: Queues the subsequent requests (styles, scripts) Browser->>Browser: Updates the DOM
+        Browser->>Screen: Displays the first page to the user Browser->>Browser: Queues the subsequent requests (styles, scripts) Browser->>Browser: Updates the DOM
-        Browser->>Screen: Displays the page to the user
+        Browser->>Screen: Re-displays the page to the user
 ```